Real Estate Dictionary

 Obsolete name for mortgage of personal property.

-An interest in real estate which is of a lessor degree than a freehold estate.
+An interest in real estate which is of a lesser degree than a freehold estate.
 For example, an estate at sufferance.

 Chose in Action